yunchancho/oauth2-restapi-server/README.md

 By this way, after replacing all default social networks to your own ones, your application can login or connect with all social networks.

-## Add other social networks to social-logins
+## Add other social networks to social-oauth2-provider
-You can add a social network into `social-logins` simply if you do the followings step by step.
+You can add a social network into `social-oauth2-provider` simply if you do the followings step by step.

 1. Get application id(or key), secret from the social network provider
 2. Add them into `routes/oauth-info.js`